Hitchhiking: Safety

+In the UK, The Scout Association specifically lists hitchhiking as an activity not permitted at any scouting event.

 Around the world

 Cuba

 In Cuba, picking up hitchhikers is mandatory for government vehicles, if passenger space is available.
 Hitchhiking is encouraged, as Cuba has few cars, and hitchhikers use designated spots.
 Drivers pick up waiting riders on a first come, first served basis.

 Israel

 In Israel, hitchhiking is commonplace at designated locations called trempiyadas (טרמפיאדה in Hebrew, derived from the German trampen).
 Travelers soliciting rides, called trempists, wait at trempiyadas, typically junctions of highways or main roads outside of a city.

-Lithuania

-Hitchhiking in Lithuania is no longer as common as it used to be, but there are still people soliciting rides, more so in the summer.

-It is legal to hitchhike in Lithuania, and the country is unique in Europe in that it is actually legal to hitchhike on the emergency lane of motorways.

-Nepal

-In Nepal, hitchhiking is very common in rural areas.
-Many do not own cars so hitchhiking is a common practice especially in and around villages.

-Netherlands

-In the Netherlands, hitchhiking is legal and un-official signs indicate where one may wait for a ride.
-These designated hitchhiking locations are called liftershalte or liftplaats in Dutch, and they are particularly common in university towns.